Insights

 Published on

-Not every performance will turn out the way you hoped; but you can’t rationalize it just by making it the audience’s fault.
+Not every performance will turn out the way you hoped, but you can always make a brilliant comeback.

 #1 Prepare, Prepare, Prepare